ajrcarey/dart-rust-minimal-ffi-grpc-example/README.md

 FFI is largely driven from the Dart side.
-In Rust, we export two functions for Dart to discover: `initialize_ffi()`, which performs any start-up initialization required in the native code (in this example, it sets up logcat logging for Android, but does nothing else), and `receive_from_ffi()`, which accepts a protocol buffer from Dart and dispatches a result.
+In Rust, we export two functions for Dart to discover: `initialize_ffi()`, which performs any start-up initialization required in the native code (in this example, it just sets up logcat logging for Android, nothing else), and `receive_from_ffi()`, which accepts a protocol buffer from Dart and dispatches a result.
 The code is in `/native/lib.rs`.

 There are three components to the Dart side.
 In `lib/bridge.dart`, we define the FFI interface that calls the two functions exported from Rust.
-This bridge contains all the functionality necessary to send requests to, and receive responses from, the native code, although it's a bit cumbersome to use directly.
+This FFI bridge contains all the functionality necessary to send requests to, and receive responses from, the native code, although it's a bit cumbersome to use directly.
 To make things easier, we provide `lib/grpc.dart`, an implementation of `GrpcTransportStream` that uses